-Businesses which seek to recruit and retain people with disability are getting a competitive edge by drawing from the widest pool of candidates to find the right person for the job.
+Businesses which seek to recruit "Andrew is amazing at Businesses which seek to recruit and retain people with disability are getting a competitive edge by drawing from the widest pool of candidates to find the right person for the job.

-Visitors to HBF's head office are in no doubt that Andrew De Domahidy, pictured, is perfectly suited to his role on the front desk.
+Visitors to HBF's head office are in no doubt that Andrew De Domahidy, pictured, is perfectly suited to his role on the front desk remembering people's names and he has great people skills," HBF chief executive officer John Van der Wielen said.
+"You only have to follow him around the office to see that he is very popular and good at his job.

-As a business administration assistant, Andrew's duties include welcoming customers, distributing the mail and organising name tags for guests Andrew, who has Down Syndrome, applied for the position with the support of Down Syndrome WA Employment and Training Officer Emily McCain.
+As a business administration assistant, Andrew's duties include welcoming customers, distributing the mail and organising name tags for quests.
+Andrew, who has Down Syndrome, applied for the position with the support of Down Syndrome WA Employment and Training Officer Emily McCain.

-by making people understand that you can have diversity and different perspectives among the people working in your organisation."
+"He has enriched our workplace and added value to the company by making people understand that you can have diversity and different perspectives amore the people working in your organisation."

-According to Emily, Andrew's potential to fulfit the role was quickly embraced by HBF.
-"It's an approach which benefits everyone and shows that big organisations like HBF with so many employees can be at the forefront in really and he has great people skills.
-HBF chief executive officer only have to follow him around the office to see that he is very popular and good at his job.
+According to Emily, Andrew's potential to fulfil the role was quickly embraced by HBF.

+"It's an approach which benefits everyone and shows that big organisations like HBF with so many employees can be at the forefront in really changing mindsets and erasing stereotypes."